Environmental good: Trade definition

 In trade documents released by the United States, "environmental good" primarily refers to goods that are used for preserving the environment, such as renewable energy technologies and pollution management systems.
 In 2015, the U.S. exported $238 billion of environmental goods, while trading among nations globally of environmental goods totaled around $1 trillion.
 The United States and the World Trade Organization (WTO) and aims to lower tariffs on environmental goods in hopes of increasing the United States' access to more sustainable technology.

 Environmental Goods Agreement

-Delegates from 17 members of the WTO have been negotiating the Environmental Goods Agreement in hopes of cutting tariffs on many environmental goods.
-The negotiation aims to increase the transfer of technologies which are cleaner for the environment and more cost competitive, including technologies in the realm of air pollution control, waste treatment, renewable energy, and environmental monitoring, and energy efficiency.
+Since 2015, delegates from 18 members of the WTO, including the European Union and its member states, have been negotiating the Environmental Goods Agreement in hopes of cutting tariffs on many environmental goods.
+Australia chairs the negotiations.

+The negotiations aimed to increase the transfer of technologies which are cleaner for the environment and more cost competitive, including technologies in the realm of air pollution control, waste treatment, renewable energy, and environmental monitoring, and energy efficiency.
 The WTO hopes to provide higher-quality environmental goods at cheaper costs and to help developing countries to expedite the process of obtaining cleaner technologies.
-This agreement also aims to lower costs of environmental protection, and to provide "green" jobs to people around the world.
+The agreement would also aim to lower costs of environmental protection, and to provide "green" jobs to people around the world.

+Talks collapsed in 2016, although the Australian government notes that "a range of interested Members continue to examine issues and consider options for an eventual return to negotiations".